 Finally, know that it’s always smarter to call your university health center if you or a friend has had too much to drink than to try to deal with it alone.
 Alcohol poisoning is dangerous.
 If you’re worried about getting in trouble, know that many schools have policies against punishing you for reporting a potential health hazard, like having too much to drink.
 The phone number for your university’s health center may be written on the back of your ID.
 If it’s not, go ahead and program it into your phone before you head out for the night.

 With the right combo of planning ahead and going with the flow, Welcome Week will be a breeze.
-Before you know it, freshman year will have zipped by and you'll nostalgically watch the Class of 2019 do it all over again.
+Before you know it, freshman year will have zipped by and you’ll nostalgically watch the incoming freshmen do it all over again.
 Have a blast!